What is Wrong with Continual Learning in Medical Image Segmentation?: Problem formulation

 \subsection{Existing approaches to mitigate Catastrophic Forgetting and their evaluation}

-Different strategies have been developed for reducing the degree of forgetting.
-The applicability of several popular continual learning methods to medical imaging has also been explored in the past, both for classification \cite{Kim2018,lenga2020continual,B2019,new_miccai} and segmentation \cite{Ozdemir2018,mcclure2018distributed,van2019towards,Ozgun2020,Matsumoto2020}.
-These methods are compared against the baseline of performing sequential fine-tuning and other continual learning approaches, as well as against the upper bound of performing joint training that would be preferred if all data were available at once.
+Different strategies have been developed to reduce the degree of forgetting.
+The applicability of several popular continual learning methods to medical imaging has also been explored in the past, both for classification \cite{kim2018keep,lenga2020continual,ravishankar2019feature,hofmanninger2020dynamic} and segmentation \cite{ozdemir2018learn,mcclure2018distributed,van2019towards,venkataramani2019towards,ozgun2020importance,matsumoto2020continual}.
+These methods are compared against the baseline of performing sequential fine-tuning and other continual learning approaches, as well as against the upper bound of performing static training that would be preferred if all data were available at once.

 However, we find that often these methods are not compared against the simple multi-model benchmark, i.e. maintaining one model per domain, which could potentially outperform the proposed approach.
+They \textit{are} compared to the static setup of training a model with all, \emph{joint}, data.
+Yet unlike a multi-model solution, this is a clear upper bound that is not applicable in a continual learning setting.